limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

-Validated ACTIVE users / traffic analytics for past 12 months   | Complete    | Internal NCA users 1,200 ROM and funding information provided (e.g., UFR, research vs. OIT 100% complete pre-intake checklist                |No    | ECSO CAS team developing COMPLETED ALL (PRE Intake) Tasks                  | Complete  |  New system (using Salesforce); part of BOS replacement of  12 BOS modules; this piece will enable NCA users to create new cases; will schedule burials at requested cemetaries; record to BOS database migration comes later.
+Validated ACTIVE users / traffic analytics for past 12 months   | Complete    | Internal NCA users 1,200 ROM and funding information provided (e.g., UFR, research vs. OIT 100% complete pre-intake checklist                |No    | ECSO CAS team developing COMPLETED ALL (PRE Intake) Tasks                  | Complete  |  New system (using Salesforce); part of BOSS replacement of  12 BOS modules; this piece will enable NCA users to create new cases; will schedule burials at requested cemetaries; record to BOS database migration comes later.

 ### OIT Unified Intake (VIPR)
 Task                                                          | Status   | Comments (only if yellow or red)